 Effective May 25, 2018: GDPR and What It Means for Publishers

-The GDPR (General Data Protection Regulation) comes into enforcement on 25th May 2018.
+The GDPR (General Data Protection Regulation) went into effect on 25th May 2018.
 Due to the importance of complying with the regulation, we want to ensure you receive clear guidance and a consistent message from Rakuten Marketing.

 What is the GDPR?

-The EU General Data Protection Regulation (GDPR) is the new legal framework governing the use of personal data across all EU markets.
+The European Union (EU) General Data Protection Regulation (GDPR) is the new legal framework governing the use of personal data across all EU markets.
 Think of it as a new set of data laws fit for the digital age.